3+ Foolproof Buttermilk Substitutes That Actually Work Perfectly

 What Does Buttermilk Do in Baking?

 Before we dive into substitutes, you might be wondering why so many baking recipes call for buttermilk—and what it really is, anyway.
 Put simply, buttermilk is slightly sour milk.
 Traditionally, buttermilk referred to the lightly fermented liquid left behind after butter was churned.
 Today, most buttermilk is “cultured,” or made by combining standard skim milk with lactic acid.
-The acid curdles and sours the milk, giving buttermilk its distinctive, tangy flavor.
+The acid curdles and sours the milk, giving buttermilk its distinctive, tangy flavour.

 That extra lactic acid one key to how buttermilk functions in baking.
 When acidic buttermilk combines with baking soda, the chemical reaction makes baked goods rise light and fluffy.
 Its acidity also reduces the strength of gluten in a batter.
 Too much gluten is what makes baked goods tough, so reducing its stronghold is a really good thing in things like cakes and muffins.